5 ways to support English Language Learners with technology

 Reading a lengthy English text aloud isn’t going to help a newcomer magically understand.
 Nearpod helps break down academic vocabulary.
 From virtual field trips to engaging visual slides, Nearpod allows me to amplify, not simplify grade-level texts.
 Instead of giving fifth-grade newcomers a kindergarten passage on the same topic, I will use the same grade-level passage from their teacher.
 I chunk the text on slides and support each piece with extra visual supports.

 What are some ways you use Nearpod to address the diverse needs of your newcomers?
 If you’re looking to get started, Nearpod has unlocked content from their English Learners supplemental curricula.
-Try it out below!
+Try it out!